recio862/EmployeePayroll/README.md

 EmployeePayroll
 ===============

-Designed to handle a complete payroll for various types employees
+Designed to handle a complete payroll for various types of employees
 ===============

 Program input